 Taste Spirits at the Pilot House Distillery

-As I wandered Astoria's historic downtown one day, I saw a sign advertising Pilot House Distilling on Duane Street.
+As I wandered Astoria’s historic downtown one day, I saw a sign advertising Pilot House Distilling on Duane Street.
 I entered the tasting room, filled with Astoria memorabilia and bottles of locally distilled spirits as well as a window where you can see the distillery.
 Pilot House Distilling, established in 2013, produces small batches of vodkas, gins, whiskies, agave spirits, canned cocktails, and other specialty items.
 They offer tastings of their award-winning spirits as well as bottle sales seven days a week.
-I was surprised to find out that they distill Absinthe and import agave from Mexico to make their own Agave spirits.
-A flight of your choice of 3 tastes is $10 and the special high-proof herbal liquor, Columbia Absinthe Verte, costs $10 per taste.
+I was surprised that they distill Absinthe and import agave from Mexico to make their Agave spirits.
+A flight of your choice of 3 tastes is $10 and the unique high-proof herbal liquor, Columbia Absinthe Verte, costs $10 per taste.

 Ride the Astoria Riverfront Trolley

 The Astoria Trolley takes you from the Astoria Red Lion Inn past the Columbia River Maritime Museum to Pier 39.
 The narrated round trip is about an hour.
 This 1913 trolley, on loan from the San Antonio Museum Association, runs on old freight railroad tracks.
 In season, the trolley operates daily from 12 noon to 6 pm.
 The fare is $1 for a round trip or $2 for all-day (hop on and hop off).
 (Note: Check the website for seasonal hours and days, which may change due to volunteer availability)